 The City of Eugene’s newest Safe Sleep Site is now open at 410 Garfield.
 This site includes an indoor facility with 86 safe, heated spaces and a variety of features to support health and stability.

-The Dawn to Dawn program invites unsheltered individuals to sleep safely overnight in heated, heavy-duty communal tents and personal-sized pallet shelters.
+The Dawn to Dawn program invites unsheltered individuals to sleep safely overnight in heated, heavy-duty communal tents.

 Overnight Parking and Safe Parking Programs